Showing posts with label The Year of the Dugong. Show all posts

 There.
 With a single judicious use of an ambiguous word translated roughly by seventeenth century scholars in England from a seventh century Greek translation of a bronze age Hebrew manuscript, Ark Encounter are able to sweep away a thousand years of biological science.
 This is very convenient for creationists.
 They no longer have to house loads of giraffes on the ark.
 Two will do.
 A website called ‘Answers in Genesis’ goes even further; it argues that the giraffes on the ark not only became the ancestors of all of today’s giraffes, but also of okapis, and a host of now extinct creatures.
 (That sounds suspiciously like evolution to me but let’s not be too provocative.)
 The Answers in Genesis site goes as far as proving us with a picture of what the giraffes on the ark might have looked like.
 They label the picture ‘Shansitherium.’

 There is no point really trying to argue with this.
 Creationists will believe what they want to believe.
 But can the rest of us please agree that the word ‘kind’ does not belong in any discussion of taxonomy.
 And while we’re about it, can we dispose of another contentious word: race.
-Race might once have been a useful (but informal) term in biology to describe a genetically distinct populations of individuals within the same species, but the word has become hijacked by disagreements within our own species, so I would suggest we set it aside completely.
+Race might once have been a useful (but informal) term in biology to describe a genetically distinct population of individuals within the same species, but the word has become hijacked by disagreements within our own species, so I would suggest we set it aside completely.
 Along with the word ‘strain.’
 There may be races and strains of giraffes – there probably are – but I don’t imagine even God expected Noah to collect every variation or every strain of giraffe on the ark.
 If he had there wouldn’t have been room for anything else.

 Now here’s another tricky word.
 Subspecies.
 The idea of the subspecies can feel like a rather helpful way for zoologists to avoid too many disagreements.
 We tend to call a group of animals a subspecies when we find them in a different area with particular differences in size, shape, or other characteristics, even though we might suspect that the different subspecies can probably interbreed.
 You might have read about the imminent extinction of the Northern white rhino.
 There are only two known individuals of this subspecies still alive.
 Both are female, so sadly this is almost certainly the end for the Northern white rhino.
 The two rhinos are called Najin and Fatu.
 They live in the Ol Pejeta Conservancy in Kenya where they are protected by armed guards.
 When they go it will undoubtedly be a great loss.
 But there is a sense that the loss of a subspecies is less of a tragedy than the loss of a species.
 Northern and Southern white rhinos have been living separately for at least half a million years, but the differences that are visible to us are subtle, and you would need to be an expert in rhino morphology to confidently tell them apart.
 There may be other differences, of course, that are not visible, and this might lead us to wonder if there are more rhino subspecies than the ones we know.
 This could also be true of giraffes.
 Noah would surely have had quite a challenge to untangle this.
 But the key point for us, and for Noah is this: if you have two subspecies that haven't interbred for half a million years, you do need to put both on the ark.
 Sorry.
-Remember that according to Bishop Ussher the flood that floated the ark was in 2,349 BC, just 4,373 years ago - a blink of an eye in evolutionary terms.
-(Not really long enough by the way for a giraffe to evolve into an okapi.)
+Remember that according to Bishop Ussher the flood that floated the ark was in 2349 BC, just 4,373 years ago - a blink of an eye in evolutionary terms.
+(Not really long enough by the way for a giraffe to evolve into an okapi but I did promise not to be provocative.)
 The IUCN (the International Union for the Conservation of Nature) who are the arbiters of these things, officially recognises nine subspecies of giraffe.
 Here they are in the illustration below (happily a royalty-free image: thank you Alamy).

 So the answer to our original question (memo to Mr Noah) appears to be eighteen giraffes.
 We have to hope the ceilings on the ark were high.